England in the Middle Ages

 Clockwise, from top left: Detail of the 11th-century Bayeux Tapestry, showing Harold Godwinson; 15th-century stained glass from York Minster, showing a scene from the Apocalypse; Salisbury Cathedral, built in the 13th century; the 9th century Ormside Bowl.

 England in the Middle Ages concerns the history of England during the medieval period, from the end of the 5th century through to the start of the early modern period in 1485.
-When England emerged from the collapse of the Roman Empire, the economy was in tatters and many of the towns abandoned.
+When England emerged from the collapse of the Western Roman Empire, the economy was in tatters and many of the towns abandoned.
 After several centuries of Germanic immigration, new identities and cultures began to emerge, developing into kingdoms that competed for power.
 A rich artistic culture flourished under the Anglo-Saxons, producing epic poems such as Beowulf and sophisticated metalwork.
 The Anglo-Saxons converted to Christianity in the 7th century, and a network of monasteries and convents were built across England.
 In the 8th and 9th centuries, England faced fierce Viking attacks, and the fighting lasted for many decades.
-Eventually, Wessex was established as the most powerful kingdom and promoted the growth of an English identity.
-Despite repeated crises of succession and a Danish seizure of power at the start of the 11th century, it can also be argued that by the 1060s England was a powerful, centralised state with a strong military and successful economy.
+Eventually, Wessex was established as the most powerful kingdom and promoted the growth of an English identity, culminating in the founding of the Kingdom of England in 927.
+Although England was ruled by Danes between 1016 and 1042, by the 1060s England was a powerful, centralised state with a strong military and successful economy.